 Longleaf pine forests benefit humans as well as wildlife.
 They support our freshwater systems, provide natural resilience to catastrophic storms, and help sustain the regional economy.
 But Florida’s forests need our help – can you join us today with a safe and secure online gift?

-The Conservancy has begun a massive project – working across seven states in partnership with many agencies and organizations – to protect, restore and expand the forests.
-Our goal is to grow the ecosystem to 8 million acres by 2024.
+The Conservancy is involved in a massive project – working across seven states in partnership with many agencies and organizations – to protect, restore and expand the forests.
+The goal is to grow the ecosystem to 8 million acres by 2025.
 This will require land protection, thoughtful land use planning and state-of-the-art stewardship.

 We collaborate regularly with the U.S. Forest Service; all three of Florida’s national forests include important stands of prime pine habitat.
 We’ll keep you informed and thanks for your support!
 Won't you join us?